Search

 ~ Aloha Friends ~

-(0) How to Start a Car Wash
+(0) How to Start a Car Wash Business

 Have you been pondering the idea of starting a car wash?
 Does the idea of passive income sound appealing?
 That's because it is.
-Do know that there is an extensive amount of upfront work and then there is the issue of on-going maintenance.
+Do know that there is an extensive amount of upfront work and then there is the issue of ongoing maintenance.
 That being said, once you have an operational car wash up and running - you can consider it passive income.

 The information below is a compilation of countless periodicals, customer surveys, and testimonials.
 At any point in the process of your new adventure, should you feel the need to ask about something in more detail don't ever hesitate to contact us.
 Let's dig into what you will need to do in order to properly align yourself to start a car wash.

-Lot Selection
+Car Wash Lot Selection

 A general rule to follow when sizing lot is that you will need a lot approximately 100 - 120 feet deep by a minimum of 75 feet wide - depending on the number of bays.
 Keep in mind a typical four bay self-serve car wash would need a lot 120 feet long by 100 feet wide - minimum.
 Another key attribute when selecting the ideal lot for your car wash is that it is accessible from both directions of traffic flow.